cakephp/docs/en/appendices/2-3-migration-guide.rst

   provide a list of values you want disabled.
 - :php:meth:`FormHelper::postLink()` now accepts a ``method`` key.
 This allows you to create link forms using HTTP methods other than POST.
-- When creating inputs with ``input()`` you can now set the ``errorMessage`` option to false.
+- When creating inputs with :php:meth:`FormHelper::input()` you can now set the ``errorMessage`` option to false.
 This will disable the error message display, but leave the error classnames intact.
 - The FormHelper now also adds the HTML5 ``required`` attribute to your input elements based on validation rules for a field.
 If you have a "Cancel" button in your form which submits the form then you should add ``'formnovalidate' => true`` to your button options to prevent the triggering of validation in html.
 You can also prevent the validation triggering for the whole form by adding ``'novalidate' => true`` in your FormHelper::create() options.
+- :php:meth:`FormHelper::input()` now generates input elements of type ``tel`` and ``email`` based on field names if ``type`` option is not specified.

 HtmlHelper
 ----------